vporton/paid-proxy/README.md

 I can't yet test in-app purchases.
 The bug was filed.)_
 Stripe support is not high priority, and it is therefore not tested, too.

+## Running environment

-This app can be run on a server or (presumably less expensively) as an AWS lambda with DB stored in an EFS.
+This app can be run on a server or (presumably less expensively) as an AWS Lambda with DB stored in an EFS.

 ## Testing the app